subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 ### Docker

-Note that you may or may not need to install Docker.
-If you use the SubQuery community image in AWS, it comes with everything you need to set up and run quickly.
-If you have your own customised VM, you will need to install Docker and some command tools, and then obtain the docker-compose.yml file.
+Note that you will need to install Docker and some command tools, and then obtain the docker-compose.yml file.

 ### Running Node Operator Services